bio-xyz/BioAgents/README.md

 To process documents for the knowledge tool's vector database, place them in the [docs directory](docs).
 Documents are processed on each run but never processed twice for the same document name.

+**Docker Deployment Note**: When deploying with Docker, agent-specific documentation in `docs/` and branding images in `client/public/images/` are persisted using Docker volumes.
+These directories are excluded from git (see `.gitignore`) but automatically mounted in your Docker containers via volume mounts defined in `docker-compose.yml`.
+This allows you to customize your agent with private documentation without committing it to the repository.

 ### Character File

 The [character file](src/character.ts) defines your agent's persona, behavior, and response templates.
 Customize it to configure: